vgrazian/claim/README.md

 ## USAGE

-### Subsequent Runs
+### Interactive UI Mode (Default)

-After the initial setup, the application will automatically use the stored API key:
+When run without any command, the application launches an interactive terminal UI:

 ```bash
 cargo run